zvictor/ArgueJS/README.md

 #ArgueJS

-ArgueJS is a library that allows you to delightfully extend your methods's signatures with [optional parameters](#optional-parameters), [default values](#default-values) and [type-checking](#type-checking).
+ArgueJS is a JavaScript library that allows you to delightfully extend your methods's signatures with [optional parameters](#optional-parameters), [default values](#default-values) and [type-checking](#type-checking).

 ### example